-The Board of Trustees City of Albany Police and Fire Relief or Pension Fund Albany, California
+The Board of Trustees

+City of Albany Police and Fire Relief or Pension Fund

+Albany, California

-We have audited the accompanying financial statements of the City of Albany Police and Fire Relief or Pension Fund (Pension Fund), a component unit of the City of Albany, California (City), as of and for the year ended June 30, 2010, as listed in the table of contents.
+We have audited the accompanying financial statements of the City of Albany Police and Fire Relief or Pension Fund (Pension Fund), a component unit of the City of Albany, California (City), as of and for the year ended June 30, 2011, as listed in the table of contents.
 These financial statements are the responsibility of the management of the Pension Fund.
 Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances but not for the purpose of expressing an opinion on the effectiveness of the Pension Fund's internal control over financial reporting.
+An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the City's internal control over financial reporting.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall basic financial statement presentation.
+An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audit provides a reasonable basis for our opinion.

 As discussed in Note 1, the financial statements of the Pension Fund are intended to present the financial position, and changes in financial position, of only that portion of the City of Albany, California that is attributable to the Pension Fund.
-They do not purport to, and do not present fairly the financial position of the City as of June 30, 2010 and changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+They do not purport to, and do not present fairly the financial position of the City as of June 30, 2011 and changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Pension Fund as of June 30, 2010, and the changes in its financial position for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Pension Fund as of June 30, 2011, and the changes in its financial position for the year then ended, in conformity with accounting principles generally accepted in the United States of America.